SlimeVR/SlimeVR-Docs-Site/server-setup/initial-setup.md

 Other IMUs, such as the BNO085 or ICM20948 do not require any specific manual calibration and can be used immediately.

-## Check that the Driver Loads and Connects
+## Check that the Driver Loads and Connects {#check-that-the-driver-loads-and-connects}
 {:.no_toc}

 1. Start SteamVR, go to **Settings** > **Manage Add-Ons**.
 Check if SlimeVR exists here, set it to **On**.